Z10P/slope/README.md

 # Slope
 A clone of the original slope game by Y8.
 Ads have been blocked to give you a better playing experience.
 Support for many free hosting sites out of the box including github pages, relp.it, and glitch.me.

+This project was started by 3kh0 and was improved for a better playing expericance by Rockpods. <3

 # Host Your Own Version
 <a href="https://repl.it/github/rockpods/slope" title="Run on Repl.it"><img alt="Run on Repl.it" src="https://raw.githubusercontent.com/Rockpods/slope/main/assets/replit.svg" width="140" height="30"><img></a>